n3ttl3t/CV/README.md

-## Nicholas Barnes
+# Nicholas Barnes

 I'm a fresh full stack developer and experienced artist equipped with strong ideation and the processes to build anything.

 I have just finished studying at Makers Academy, an intensive developer acceleration course.

+## Direction

+Makers gave me the confidence to continue with being a developer as a life-long career, by providing a broad scope of evidence of what can be achieved when the right processes are applied.

+Now I'd like to maintain the pace and trajectory of learning the craft of code to as high a level of capability and qualilty as possible.

-I'm looking for my first developer role in an environment that supports learning and lets creativity flourish.
+I'm looking for my first role in an environment that supports in-depth learning and expects their developers to be curious about the application of different programming paradigms, patterns, and architecture.

 ## Skills

 #### Quick on the uptake

-The tools to create a project are just that.
-The why is the root of any endeavour.
+I'm happy to take on the tools appropriate to the situation.

 Diving into coding was motivated by a need to have a way to take thoughts forward and realise them in the world.
 I'm consistently astonished by the scope of problems code can be applied to.
-As it will enable me to build the things I want to see, I value it highly and am actively learning to apply it.
+As it will enable me to build the things I want to see, I value it highly and am actively learning to use it.

 I'm driven by interesting concepts.
 For my final project at Makers, I couldn't shake the urge to give people a unique experience.
 To this end, I designed a maze generating algorithm to provide a new level every time the game is played.
 This was written in C# (a language I hadn't really used before the project), in one day.